larsbrinkhoff/httptunnel/README.md

 If you still don't understand what this is all about, maybe you
 can find some useful information in the FAQ file.

-This program is mostly intended for technically oriented users.
+This program is mostly intended for technically-oriented users.
 They should know what to do.

 Read INSTALL for instructions on how to build a released version.
-If you build the development repository, run ./autogen.sh first.
+If you build the development repository, run `./autogen.sh` first.

 httptunnel is free software.
 See COPYING for terms and conditions.
 If you like it, I would appreciate if you sent a post card to: